Six Military Debt Relief Options

 - Foreclosure: Benefit is paid to the lien holder for legally enforceable liabilities.

-The Military Lending Act of 2006
+4. The Military Lending Act of 2006

-The Military Lending Act of 2006 limits predatory practices.
-More relief is offered through the Veterans Administration.
-The VA home loan program usually looks at only the previous 12 months of credit history unless bankruptcies, tax liens or collections are involved.
-It also doesn’t require a down payment, and interest rates are typically lower than those offered with conventional loans.
-Military service members can also get a loan by refinancing their house through the VA.
+Veterans can find financial relief through the Veterans Administration (VA).
+For example, Military service members can get a loan by refinancing their house through the VA.
 Qualified veterans can use the Interest Rate Reduction Refinancing Loan to obtain a lower interest rate or change from a variable rate loan to a fixed rate.
-If you want to take cash out of your home equity, the Cash-Out Refinance Home Loans programs lets you replace your current loan with one that has new terms.
-The danger is your house is collateral and can be foreclosed if you don’t make the payments.
-Serious decisions like this require careful consideration.
+If you want to take cash out of your home equity, the Cash-Out Refinance Home Loans program lets you replace your current loan with one that has new terms.

 InCharge Debt Solutions offers free credit counseling to the military and veterans.
-If you qualify, you may join a Debt Management Plan, which could help you pay off your debt over 3-5 years.
+If you qualify, you may join a debt management plan, which could help you pay off your debt over 3-5 years.
 Qualifying depends on factors like the amount of debt as well as your income.
 The easiest way to find out if you qualify is to take part in a free credit counseling session.

-Instead of having an array of bills to keep track of, debt consolidation or a Debt Management Plan would mean writing one check per month.
+Instead of having an array of bills to keep track of, debt consolidation or a debt management plan would mean writing one check per month.
 Whether that’s the answer or not, there are far better solutions than the quick fixes offered by payday lenders outside of military bases.
 The last thing a member of the military needs is for bad credit to make them a discredit to the armed forces.

 Grants for Active Military and Veterans